renatoathaydes/schemake/README.md

 ### `Objects` and `ObjectsBase`

-`Objects` represents `Map` data structures with a known schema, similar to Dart classes.
+`Objects` are data structures with a known schema, similar to Dart classes.
 We've seen an example of `Objects` earlier, the `Person` schema.

 Calling `convert` on a `Map` will convert it to a "pure" data `Map<String, Object?>` which is guaranteed to match the